Skip to main content

 8 mentions Positive Neutral Negative

-The music in the game is generally appreciated for its atmospheric quality, contributing positively to the overall experience.
-However, many users note that it consists of a repetitive 30-second loop, which can become tedious over time.
+The music is generally praised for enhancing the game's immersive atmosphere and complementing the visuals, contributing positively to the overall experience.
+However, several users note that the soundtrack consists of a short loop that repeats frequently, which can become quickly annoying during extended play sessions.

-• “Really liking the game so far; the atmosphere, music, and art are great.
-Shipbuilding is intuitive, and I can see myself spending a lot of time on that aspect of the game.”
+• “Really liking the game so far, atmosphere, music, and art are great, shipbuilding is intuitive and can see myself spending a lot of time on that aspect of the game.”

 • “Even the music is just one track on repeat, which becomes annoying very quickly.”